What Makes A “Good” Employee Goal (and How You Can Track Progress)

 Ask Yourself: “Is This Reasonably Attainable” and “By When?”

 Fresh off the onboarding paperwork and training, a new hire is energetic and ready to take on the world.
 It’s important to not set lofty goals and expectations this early in the game.
-If the goal is too difficult to achieve, it can result in frustrations and a feeling of stagnation and failure, leading to burnout.
+If the goal is too difficult to achieve, it can result in frustration and a feeling of stagnation and failure, leading to burnout.

 Before setting any goal in stone, leaders should ask themselves, “Does this team member have the tools, resources and experience they need to get it done?
 Have other folks in related roles been successful with similar goals?”